Menu

 Wet Circle

-Looking at data from two tire tests, the Hankook Ventus Evo was better during two wet circle tests.
-On average the Hankook Ventus Evo was 0.34% faster around a wet circle than the Kumho Ecsta Sport PS72.
+Looking at data from one tire tests, the Hankook Ventus Evo was better during one wet circle tests.
+On average the Hankook Ventus Evo had 1.3% higher lateral wet grip than the Kumho Ecsta Sport PS72.

 Hankook Ventus Evo